aktsk/simple_json/README.md

 ## configurations
 Load all templates on boot.
 (For production)
-Tempaltes loaded will not load again, so it is not recommended in development environment.
+Templates loaded will not load again, so it is not recommended in development environment.
 ```ruby
 # config/environments/production.rb
 SimpleJson.enable_template_cache